derailed/popeye/README.md

 Popeye is available on Linux, OSX and Windows platforms.

-* Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/derailed/k9s/releases) page or via SnapCraft.
+* Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/derailed/k9s/releases) page or via the SnapCraft link above.

 * For OSX using Homebrew